care101/LintCode/README.md

 # LintCode

 LintCode/LeetCode algorithm written by Java or python or something else.

+If you found a bug, please please create a issue.
+Also, I welcome pull request from anyone!
+Whatever your programming language is.

 ## Binary Search